wp-plugins/addquicktag/readme.txt

 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the sitemap.pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows).

 == Frequently Asked Questions ==
-= History? =
+= Changelog =
-Please see the changes on version on the [the official website](http://bueltge.de/wp-addquicktags-de-plugin/120 "AddQuicktag")!
+Please see the changes on version on the [the official website](http://bueltge.de/wp-addquicktags-de-plugin/120/#historie "AddQuicktag")!

 = Where can I get more information? =
 Please visit [the official website](http://bueltge.de/wp-addquicktags-de-plugin/120 "AddQuicktag") for the latest information on this plugin.